-Finally, one publication and one conference presentation reported on the Zolgensma Phase I singlearm study, START, in patients with Type I SMA.
-We found no trials or data on any treatment for newborns with SMA type 0 or adults with Type IV.
+Finally, one publication and one conference presentation reported on the Zolgensma Phase I, two-cohort study, CL-101, and one publication on its long-term follow-up study, START, in patients with Type I SMA.

+We found no trials or data on any treatment for newborns with SMA Type 0 or adults with Type IV.

-Full details of all studies included in our systematic literature review are provided in Appendix D. Key trial details including participant characteristics and study follow-up are presented below in the corresponding section by type of SMA (e.g., infantile-onset, later-onset, and presymptomatic).
+Full details of all studies included in our systematic literature review are provided in Appendix D. Key trial details including participant characteristics and clinical benefits are presented below in the corresponding section by type of SMA (e.g., infantile-onset, later-onset, and presymptomatic).
+Harms are summarized together for all populations.